notafrancescodavid/coding-challenge/README.md

 ### What to submit and how

 Please fork this repo and send us a link to your fork.
+Or send us a Zip file.

 The notes.txt file should include: